ehmprah/frgmnts.blog/docs/drafts/how-make-successful-indie-game.md

 Being a minimalist at heart, I like simple things.
 Unfortunately that didn't keep me from making my last game a complexity monster.
 This time around I wanted to make a game that's simple but highly replayable and strategically diverse – and I think its simplicity is one of the core reasons (pun intended) for its success.
 Core Defense has no tutorial and does not need one.
 Its simple, dopamine-rushing core loop: get rewards, update your build, survive the next wave, repeat.

 Embracing simplicity allows you to easily communicate what your game is about and why people should care, which helps selling your game in the first place.
-Players can dive right in and get to the fun faster (only if your game is fun of course), meaning less churn, more positive reviews and ultimately even more sales.
+Players can dive right in and get to the fun faster (oh yeah your game needs that, too) – meaning less churn, more positive reviews and ultimately even more sales.
 Oh and did I mention that simple games are not only faster to build and easier to maintain, but also much more fun to work on?
 Believe me, I did both and crawling back out of countless rabbit holes is way less fun than tending to a nice little zen garden of a game project.

 ## Quality

 My first game failed for many reasons, the most important one: it was hemorrhaging players from the start.
 And it was not just the game's complexity I've mentioned above: apart from a terrible user experience the game had bugs and technical issues aplenty – all of which were completely avoidable roadblocks.

-Quality is not everything, but without quality everything is nothing.
-With Core Defense I have tried to put quality first in every way possible.
-The concept and game design, the user experience, the store page – just about everything I did I tried to do as best as I could, reiterating and polishing as often as I reasonably could.

 When talking about selling games and things, we always talk about how to gain more, grow more, reach more – but personally I think it's the wrong way to go about it.
 We have huge markets to tap into anyway and I think we should worry more about loosing people than about reaching more.
 By releasing a game on Steam, we get our games in front of thousands of people no matter what – so we should make sure we loose as few of those as we can.

-With Core Defense I have tried to remove friction every step of the way: From the Steam capsule image to the game's user interface everything was designed to be as crystal clear and appealing and as much fun to use as possible.
+Quality is not everything, but without quality everything is nothing.
+With Core Defense I have tried to put quality first and to remove as much friction as possible.
+From the game design and user interface to the Steam capsule image everything was designed to be as crystal clear and appealing and as much fun to use as possible.

 ## Community-driven development